 Some say there’s an increased risk for C-Section with Epidural and some say there’s not.
 Even though there are studies that say they don’t I have interviewed Health Care Professionals in this field and they often agree that it does seem to increase the chances.

 The problem here is that Epidurals increase the pushing stage a lot because you just can’t feel how to push appropriately.
-If this stage lasts more then 3 hours or so they may start talking c-section.
+If this stage lasts more than 3 hours or so they may start talking about c-section.

 Or they may start considering Forceps or vacuum assistance.